MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-multi-node-deployment.md

 ## Prerequisites

-Set up your machine as described in the [Set up machine](aks-edge-howto-setup-machine.md) article.
+Set up your machine as described in the [Set up machine](aks-edge-howto-setup-machine.md) page.

 ## Key configuration parameters for a full Kubernetes deployment